Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ### driftsort

-Component level overview of driftsort and how and why it differs from glidesort:
+Component level overview of driftsort:

 - **Small input insertion sort**: Dedicated sort for N <= 20.
 Profiling shows that 95+% of inputs have a length <= 20.
 In such scenarios i-cache misses are often the most important factor.
 A dedicated and inlined insertion sort shows best overall performance across patterns and CPU prediction state, and it avoids allocating the auxiliary memory.
 - **Run creation and lazy merging**: Top level loop and algorithm adapted from glidesort.
 Combines bottom up merging and top down partitioning, by delaying merging as long as possible. driftsort retains the same logic as glidesort while significantly shrinking the binary-size required to achieve this logic.
 - **Powersort merge**: Merging policy based on [powersort](https://www.wild-inter.net/publications/munro-wild-2018.pdf) by J. Ian Munro and Sebastian Wild.
 - **Merge**: Branchless merge derived from the current `slice::sort` implementation.
 Requires at most N / 2 auxiliary memory.
 - **Sorted run detection**: Linear scan with early exit to find existing runs of sorted elements in the input.
 In contrast to glidesort which uses a fixed length after which it counts an existing run as already sorted, driftsort has a min run length of ~sqrt(N).
 In addition driftsort will not try to find another run within the min run length region, if the first attempt failed.
-The advantage of disrupting the top-down Quicksort process to allow merging with an existing run, requires a certain length relative to N to be worth it.
-This approach also avoids trying to find and merge small streaks in inputs with few unique elements, which are more efficiently handled by the top-down Quicksort.
+The advantage of disrupting the top-down quicksort process to allow merging with an existing run, requires a certain length relative to N to be worth it.
+This approach also avoids trying to find and merge small streaks in inputs with few unique elements, which are more efficiently handled by the top-down quicksort.
 - **Quicksort**: Top-down partitioning loop and algorithm.
 - **Pivot selection**: Recursive median-of-three approximating sqrt(N) sampling.
 - **Hybrid small-sorts**: Two different small-sort implementations as a base case for recursive quicksort, chosen at compile time based on type characteristics.
-Insertion sort is used as a fallback for non `Freeze` types.
-A novel hybrid stable small-sort, based on a fast fixed function for sorting 4 elements combined with bidirectional merging and insertion sort is used for `Freeze` types, shared with ipnsort.
+Insertion sort is used as a fallback for non `Freeze` types. driftsort uses a novel hybrid stable small-sort, based on a fast fixed function for sorting 4 elements combined with bidirectional merging and insertion sort is used for `Freeze` types, shared with ipnsort.
 This small-sort approach achieves comparable results with the one in glidesort, but does so at a significantly smaller binary-size and compile-time cost.
-- **Ancestor pivot tracking**: By keeping track of earlier used pivots in Quicksort we can detect and process common elements, allowing for O(N * log(K)) total comparisons where K is the number of distinct elements.
+- **Ancestor pivot tracking**: By keeping track of earlier used pivots in quicksort we can detect and process common elements, allowing for O(N * log(K)) total comparisons where K is the number of distinct elements.
 This is also great for Zipfian distributions.
 - **Partition**: Branchless stable partition.
 Left-to-right scan that performs a `cmov` style pointer select to fill the auxiliary memory buffer from left-to-right or right-to-left depending on the comparison outcome.
-- **Mergesort**: Mergesort fallback used when a recursion depth limit is reached in the Quicksort.
-Re-uses the existing merging code in driftsort by calling itself with a flag that forces small runs to be made with insertion sort.
+- **Mergesort**: Mergesort fallback used when a recursion depth limit is reached in the quicksort.
+This re-uses the existing merging code in driftsort, by calling itself with a flag that forces small runs to be made with the small-sort.

 ### Components from glidesort which are not incorporated

 Some components and techniques from glidesort were intentionally not incorporated because they were considered too niche or have too much binary-size overhead for a generic standard library sort:

-- **Merge splitting.** This allows arbitrarily small auxiliary buffers which was not necessary for `slice::sort` and enables interleaved merge loops which were not implemented for binary-size reasons.
+- **Merge splitting.** This allows arbitrarily small auxiliary buffers which was not necessary for a `slice::sort` replacement.
+Merge splitting enables interleaved merge loops which were not implemented for binary-size reasons.
 - **Quad-merges.** Delaying merges for quad-merges with interleaved loops and avoiding `memcpy`s was not implemented as the interleaved loops were too large and the `memcpy` relatively cheap.
-- **Bidirectional partitioning.** This was rather complex and a large amount of code to avoid relatively cheap `memcpy`s in the stable partition, and the interleaved loops were larger and slower on some processors.
+- **Bidirectional partitioning.** This was rather complex and a large amount of code to avoid relatively cheap `memcpy`s in the stable partition, and the interleaved loops were larger and slower on some tested micro-architectures.

 ## Verification